mlg-europe/2023/content/_index.md

           For paper submission, please proceed to our [submission page](https://cmt3.research.microsoft.com/ECMLPKDDworkshop2023).
 When submitting a paper make sure to select the correct track "MLG: Mining and Learning with Graphs" from the list of workshops.

-          Please send enquiries to maximilian.thiessen@tuwien.ac.at.
+          Please send enquiries to pascal.welke@tuwien.ac.at.

   - block: people
     id: organizers